-Although the debate over powdered alcohol’s legality rages on, this month we decided to find out more about beer, which–lucky for many of us–is still legal in the US.
+Although the debate over powdered alcohol’s legality rages on, we decided to find out more about beer, which–lucky for many of us–is still legal in the US.
 During our beer fact-finding mission, we asked whether the size of the brewery or packaging made a difference when buying beer.
 (It does.)
 We also dug into when and where people were enjoying their beer and found out how much people really knew about getting an ice-cold beer fast.
 What we discovered could very well save your next party.

 Decisions, decisions…how they’re made in the beer aisle

 How do you decide on a beer to buy?
 57% of people said taste was most important when choosing a beer.
 (Tweet this.)
-But when we asked people to tell us everything that’s important when choosing a beer a few other criteria made it into the mix.
+But when we asked people to tell us everything that’s important when choosing a beer, a few other criteria made it into the mix.

 Turns out, the top four considerations when choosing a beer were: